JoSimon05/POST-IT/README.md

 <br>

 ## LOCAL SAVES
-Every Note is saved inside a local database and reloaded on application startup.
+Every Note is stored inside a local database and reloaded on application startup.

 ```json
 "notesArray": [